1989 Brazilian presidential election: Candidates in the runoff

-Candidates failing to make the runoff
+Candidates not advanced to runoff

 Campaign

 Most political parties were relatively new but managed to actively mobilise the population, with the election coming five years after massive demonstrations for direct elections in the late 1980s Diretas Já movement had called for the end of the military regime.
-Sarney was barred by the 1988 constitution from running for immediate reelection in his own right.
+Sarney was barred by the 1988 constitution from running for immediate reelection as a vice president ascending to the office of president counts as a full term.

 Twenty-two candidates entered the race, a record number of candidates in a single presidential election.
 The 1989 elections were the first in which the president and vice-president were jointly elected as running mates.

 Among the twenty-two candidates, only Ulysses Guimarães and Paulo Maluf had previously run for the presidency, although Jânio Quadros planned to run but eventually dropped his candidacy.
 Aureliano Chaves had also previously served as vice-president.
 Orestes Quercia, a member of Sarney's Brazilian Democratic Movement, led the polls until he decided to drop out of the contest.
 TV host Silvio Santos announced he would run just 20 days before the election, but his candidacy was mired in uncertainty and eventually revoked by the Superior Electoral Court because of a technicality.

 The first round took place on November 15, 1989, the 100th anniversary of the republican coup which deposed Pedro II of Brazil and proclaimed the First Brazilian Republic.
 Since no candidate managed to win a majority of votes, a second round was held on December 17, featuring the two top finishers: Fernando Collor de Mello of the economically liberal right-wing populist National Reconstruction Party and Luiz Inácio Lula da Silva of the social democratic left-wing populist Workers' Party.
-Collor was elected with a 6-point lead.

 Both candidates had a reputation as outsiders.
 Despite being a charismatic leader, Lula failed to attract the majority of votes from poor, unskilled and semiskilled workers – who would, later on, form the basis of the Workers' Party electorate.
 These voters predominantly favored Collor, who was associated with the traditional economic elites of northeastern Brazil.
 Lula's support was greater among progressive intellectuals, Catholic activists, skilled industrial workers, and the college-educated middle class of the South and Southeast, despite himself being a poor immigrant from the Northeast.